-In this article, we address the dangers of “cherry picking” roles to apply to.
-When you feel that you ran out of companies to apply to, you need to ask yourself:
+Yes, we are addressing the dangers of “cherry-picking” roles to apply to.
+When you feel that you ran out of companies to apply to, check if you are asking yourself these questions:

 - Where are these companies located?

-What you are probably doing right now is called “cherry picking” the roles you are applying, and there are a few reasons why this is dangerous towards your job search.
+If you find yourself asking these questions while assessing if an opportunity is right for you or not, then, yes, you are “cherry-picking” the roles you are applying, and there are a few reasons why this is dangerous towards your job search.

 - There is no guarantee you will receive an interview regardless of how much time, energy, and effort you spent customizing your resume and/or conducting research to specifically target this company.